OUR SERVICES

 POETRY AND WRITING THERAPY

 Poetry and writing therapy is proven to be significantly effective in alleviating symptoms of depression.
+At 21 Vets, we have implemented the online forum, Combat Poetry, where all Veterans can post their original writings.
 These programs help the individuals become more mindful of their lives and enable them to gain a sense of control over their circumstances.
 [APA, 2019]